dirkh24/stockprice_modeling/README.md

-# stockprice_modeling
+# Stockprice Modeling

-excercise for week 2 of the course makemoneywithmachinelearning
+Excercise for week 2 of the course
+Make Money With Machinelearning from Siraj Raval

+The Data will be downloaded from yahoo.